hashicorp/design-system/website/docs/components/button/partials/guidelines/guidelines.md

 **Migrating Tip**

 Medium buttons are the same size as default Structure buttons.
-Small buttons are the same size as Compact Structure buttons.
+Small buttons are the same size as compact Structure buttons.

 !!!